-These surveys have become increasingly important over time and this was a great way to get folks not only updated on the status of bats, but have them become a part of the solution.
+These citizen science surveys have become increasingly important over time and this was a great way to get folks not only updated on the status of bats, but have them become a part of the solution.
 Surveys provide important data on bat abundance and location that allow us to see the health of the animals.

 White Nose Syndrome was found in our state in 2014 and we have seen a significant drop in bat numbers.
 WNS is a fungus that causes hibernating bats to wake up mid-winter and become active, using up precious stored energy, causing them to starve to death before winter is over.